hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 ### Data Management Best Practices

 When working with next-generation sequencing data, it can be very enticing to race to investigating your data soon after receiving it.
-However, it is considered best practice to take a few minutes to set-up an environment that will help keep you and your data organized *before* you start your analysis.
+However, it is considered best practice to take a few minutes to set up an environment that will help keep you and your data organized *before* you start your analysis.
 The downloaded project already has this done, but we will discuss what we did to help organize ourselves in this section.

 Importantly, data management practices should be applied *throughout* your analyses.
 Some other advantages to a commiting to strong data management practices are: